steveklebanoff/twitter_oauth_example/README.md

 - Create a new twitter app https://apps.twitter.com/
 - Make sure to set a Privacy URL and Terms Of Service URL
 - After creating, modify app's settings
-  - Update the app's settings with "Read and Write" for the Access type, and also check "Request email addresses from users".
+  - Update the app's settings with "Read and Write" for the Access Type
 - Copy `dev.secret.exs.example` to `dev.secret.exs` and fill your app's in consumer key and secret